bdorney/CMS_GEM_Analysis_Framework/README.txt

         For executing:  ./analyzeUniformity <PFN of Run Config File> <Verbose Mode true/false>

     Here the physical file name (PFN) represents the full path+filename to the file in question.
-    The configuration files, including the run config file) are described in Section 4.e.
+    The configuration files, including the run config file, are described in Section 4.e.
 The executable can analyze files produced either by amoreSRS/amoreSRS_ZS or by the CMS_GEM_Analysis_Framework.
-For a full explanation of the available configurations please consult 4.e.
+For a full explanation of the available configurations please consult Sections 4.e for a description, and Sections 3.a.i through 3.a.iii for examples.

     The contents and layout of the output files are described in Section 4.f.